hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements/System-Requirements-Private.md

 ## Java Virtual Machine size

-Depending on your environment and network setup, the minimum Java Virtual Machine (JVM) memory requirement for private networks is 4GB.
+Depending on your environment and network setup, the minimum Java Virtual Machine (JVM) memory requirement for private networks is 4 GB.

 JVM memory requirements are highest when syncing, but will reduce after the node is synchronized to the chain head.
 Monitor your system to determine your actual JVM memory needs.